cloudflare/cloudflare-docs/products/ssl/src/content/origin-configuration/ssl-modes.md

 ## Flexible

 Setting your encryption mode to **Flexible** makes your site partially secure.
-Cloudflare enforces HTTPS between your visitor and Cloudflare, but all connections between Cloudflare and your origin are made through HTTP.
+Cloudflare allows HTTPS connections between your visitor and Cloudflare, but all connections between Cloudflare and your origin are made through HTTP.
 As a result, an SSL certificate is not required on your origin.

 ### Use when